magicleap/developer-portal-docs/docs/guides/developer-tools/lumin-aosp-tools/drawtrace.md

 4. You can open the trace from the browser window using **Open trace file**. <Image url= {require("/img/developer-tools/lumin-aosp-tools/drawtrace/drawtrace_open_trace.png")} >Open Trace File</Image>

-5. When you open the trace file, you should see the timeline window open up showing all the API calls made for each application.
-User builds have a known issue where user builds do not showing all the statistics capable of being captured by draw tracing.
-See the [Known Issues](#known-issues) section for more details. <Image url= {require("/img/developer-tools/lumin-aosp-tools/drawtrace/drawtrace_view_trace.png")} >View Trace File</Image>
+5. When you open the trace file, you should see the timeline window open up showing all the API calls made for each application. <Image url= {require("/img/developer-tools/lumin-aosp-tools/drawtrace/drawtrace_view_trace.png")} >View Trace File</Image>

 NOTE: You can use any trace file you like, for this walk through a trace file for AR Brochure is used.